 The tutor will provide you with all the reading and online materials you will need via Google Classroom.

 Are there any other costs?
 Is there anything I need to bring?

 A list of recommended reading material and recommended websites will be provided, but this is optional.
-Please bring pen and paper.
+You might want to take notes so have pen and paper with you.